avulaankith/Ocular-Disease-Detection-Web-Application/README.md

 Project Design Practice Project

 The project is to create a web application for user dashboard and cataract prediction.
 The application is made in Flask.
-We took the cataract dataset from kaggle.
+We took the Ocular disease detection dataset from kaggle.
+Where we filtered data having cataract positive.

 Link for the dataset:
 [Link](https://www.kaggle.com/datasets/andrewmvd/ocular-disease-recognition-odir5k)